Atomwaffenverbotsvertrag UNO 2017

 Recognizing that a legally binding prohibition of nuclear weapons constitutes

-an important contribution towards the achievement and maintenance of a world free
+an important contribution towards the achievement and maintenance of a world

 of nuclear weapons, including the irreversible, verifiable and transparent